 If you’re evaluating your portfolio, check it on your phone first.
 Not just a quick glance — actually browse it as a potential client would.
 Try to find a specific project.
 Read your about page.
 Attempt to contact you.

 Most designers check their website primarily on desktop, during focused work sessions.
-But that's not how clients encounter it.
-They're on their phones, often distracted, possibly comparing you to three other designers in different browser tabs.
-Your mobile experience needs to be exceptional.
+But that’s not how clients encounter it.
+They’re on their phones, often distracted, possibly comparing you to other designers in different browser tabs.
+Your mobile experience needs to feel effortless.

 White space is even more valuable on mobile.
 Touch targets need room.
 Text needs generous line height.
 Images need space to be seen.
 If your mobile site feels cramped, that’s where your efforts should focus first.